parikshitgupta1/internship-application-systems/README.md

 When submitting your project, you should prepare your code for upload to Greenhouse.
 The preferred method for doing this is to create a "ZIP archive" of your project folder: for more instructions on how to do this on Windows and Mac, see [this guide](https://www.sweetwater.com/sweetcare/articles/how-to-zip-and-unzip-files/).

 Please provide the source code only, a compiled binary is not necessary.

-## Using Libraries

-You may use libraries (both built-in and installed via package managers) and system calls as necessary.
-Please don't use the ping built-in application or a full library implementation of ping.

 ## Extra Credit